ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms after 1pm.
 Sunny, with a high near 95.
-South southwest wind 0 to 5 mph.<br></div>
+South southwest wind 0 to 5 mph.
+Chance of precipitation
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">